Payfast/mod-drupalcommerce/README.md

 ## Installation

 You will need Drupal 9 or 10 with the latest version of Drupal Commerce 2 installed.
-Use one of the options below to install.

 ### Option 1 - Manual install

-1. Unzip and copy the **payfast** folder to the **/modules/contrib/commerce/modules** directory
+1. Unzip and copy the **payfast** folder to the **/modules/contrib/commerce/modules** directory.
 2. Log into the admin dashboard and install Commerce Payfast on the **Extend** page.
 3. Navigate to **Commerce** -> **Configuration** -> **Payment gateways** and click on **Add payment gateway**.
 4. Select **Payfast** and configure as required.